wireapp/wire-ios/wire-ios-transport/WireTransport.docc/WireTransport.md

 ## Overview

-WireTransport represents 1the transport layer of the Wire app.
+WireTransport represents the transport layer of the Wire app.

 ## Topics